 Explain who your loved one was in a short paragraph.
 Some people also describe their circumstances, though this isn’t necessary.
 Upload a photo, too.
 This way, donors can put a face to your loved one’s name.

 There are two final steps to finish your campaign.
 Set goals and a time limit for your campaign to reach it.
 Let’s say you need $5,000.
 Figure out when you need that money.
-This will provide donors a visual way to track how close you are to reaching your goal.
-To receive the money, connect the campaign to your bank account.
+This will provide donors with a visual way to track how close you are to reaching your goal.
+To receive the money, connect the campaign to your bank account or third-party payment account.

 7. Tell Friends and Family You Need Help